 Those Digital Screens Are Very Handy When Taking Public Transportation From The Transit Center

-There’s Always Information Desks To Help You With Your Public Transportation Questions
+There’s Information Desks To Help You With Your Public Transportation Questions

-Now, if you don’t have any clue about what bus to catch or what time it leaves, there’s also information desks.
+Now, if you don’t have a clue about which bus to catch, or when it leaves, there’s information desks.
 The agents can look up any bus schedule that you need to know, and what gate it leaves from.
 I’ve asked the agents many times about certain buses.

 A Conclusion To This Amazing Public Transportation Post

 The Transit Center in Downtown Rochester, New York is just one example of public transportation.
 In places such as New York City, the public transportation is much different, but they all have one thing in common.
-They are available to commuters to get to places such as work, or those who can no longer drive to their appointments.
-Many people can’t afford a vehicle to commute, and rely heavily on public transportation.
-Hopefully it’s as affordable as the public transportation that’s in Rochester, New York.
+They enable commuters to get to places such as work, or those who can no longer drive.